jmbealer/my-knowledge-base/unsorted-org/org-old/text-editors/unsorted/vim-insert.md

 Also see 'virtualedit', for moving the cursor to positions where there is no character.
 Useful for editing a table.

-## 1. Special keys                                         ins-special-keys
+## 1. Special Keys Ins-special-keys

 In Insert and Replace mode, the following characters have a special meaning;
 other characters are inserted directly.
 To insert one of these special